Dublin Literary Award 2025

-The winning title and five shortlisted titles are now available to borrow from DCU Library.
+The shortlisted titles are available to borrow from DCU Library.
 The print editions of the titles can be found on display shelves by the stairs on the ground floor of both Cregan Library and O'Reilly Library.
-Five of the six titles are also available as ebooks.
+Two of the six titles are also available as ebooks.

 Read more about each title below and click on the link under each title description to check its availability in DCU Library.
 You will get the option to reserve the book in Library Search if all print copies are out on loan.
-Most of the titles are also available as ebooks, to learn more watch our video about how to find and access ebooks.
+Prophet Song and We Are Light are also available as ebooks, to learn more watch our video about how to find and access ebooks.

 .